 The New Profile dialog box appears.

-4.To add payloads to the profile, enable the check box or radio button next to the name of the payload and click the Assign icon.
+5.To add payloads to the profile, enable the check box next to the name of the payload and click the Assign icon.

-6.(Optional) To launch an app installed as part of an associated software payload, select Invoke application and enter the app ID.
+8.(Optional) To launch an app installed as part of an associated software payload, select Invoke application and enter the app ID.

 The folder selected in the Navigation Tree when you create the profile will be the profile's home folder.

-For more information about managing smart device profiles and payloads, see the following topics:
+For information about managing device admin Android payloads, see Smart Device Payloads.